Comet0322/MiniSUPERB/README.md

 # To evaluate a model on SID:
 bash sid.sh UpstreamModelName DataStorage

-# SE and SS are currently under development:
 # To evaluate a model on SE:
 bash se.sh UpstreamModelName DataStorage